 Evan started walking away, and then it dawned on Kara.

 Their eyes met.
 She got it.

 Three weeks later, Evan showed up for a game with a Brazilian soccer star’s brother.
-He walked in the front door, saw that the front room was empty, and then walked into the other room to get a Diet Coke at the bar.
+Strangely, Pancho Villa wasn’t there to greet him, so he just walked in the front door, saw that the front room was empty, and then walked into the other room to get a Diet Coke at the bar.
 He stopped.
 Stared at a prop dummy hanging from the ceiling.
 One of Baptiste’s practical jokes.
 It was hanging from a strong reinforced trestle that held up a heavy curtain.
 From the neck.
 Wearing jeans and a sweatshirt.

 Evan called John’s cell phone.
 He discovered that he was out of breath when he talked.

 “Where are you?”
 Evan finally managed to utter.